petrmichal0/petrmichal0/README.md

 ##

 ### 💡 My Motivation
 I'm driven by the challenge of finding the best solutions to technical problems and constantly improving my skills.
-I aim to create impactful applications that not only work well but also offer a seamless user experience.
+I aim to create applications that not only work well but also offer a seamless user experience.

 ### 🎯 Goals in Development
 My goal is to deepen my understanding of AI technologies, like OpenAI, and integrate them into modern applications to solve real-world problems.
 I am also passionate about learning new tools and expanding my skills across both frontend and backend development.